gnowledge/gnowledge.github.io/publications.md

 million children!”</p>
 ___

-### Instant Messaging
+### Analyzing Instant Messaging Environment as a Learning-Teaching Tool

-Rafikh Shaikh, Rachana Katkam, Nagarjuna G., "Analyzing Instant Messaging Environment as a Learning-Teaching Tool", Proceedings of the Workshop on Computer Based Learning Environments for Deep Learning in Inquiry and Problem Solving Contexts, The Pre-Conference Workshop at ICLS, Singapore, 2016.
+Rafikh Shaikh, Rachana Katkam, Nagarjuna G., "Analyzing Instant Messaging Environment as a Learning-Teaching Tool", Proceedings of the Workshop on Computer Based Learning Environments for Deep Learning in
+Inquiry and Problem Solving Contexts, The Pre-Conference Workshop at ICLS, Singapore, 2016.
 [Download PDF file](assets/ICLS2016-Rafikh.pdf)